AudioKit/AudioKit/README.md

 * Can use opcodes from Faust, Chuck, STK, Csound, and others
 * Many included Xcode Swift playgrounds

 and quite a bit more.
-There are things that version 2 had that are not yet part of version 3, so you should compare and contrast your options at http://audiokit.io/v3/
+There are things that version 2 had that are not yet part of version 3, but rather than trying to support version 2, let us know what you need to do, and we'll port it over to version 3 upon request.

 ## Key Concepts